Lab-Topology-Builder/LTB-K8s-Backend/docs/comparison.md

 # Comparison to other similar projects

-The Lab Topology Builder is just one among many open-source projects available for building emulated network topologies.
+The Lab Topology Builder is just one among many open source projects available for building emulated network topologies.
-The aim of this project comparison is to provide a concise overview of the key features offered by some of the most well-known projects, assisting users in selecting the optimal solution for their use case.
+The aim of this project comparison is to provide a concise overview of the key features offered by some of the most well-known projects, assisting users in selecting the best suited solution for their use case.

 ## vrnetlab - VR Network Lab